Morklympious/absolver-api/README.md

 Everything should be self explanatory, and the `stance` key / values give key/value pairs for `STARTING_QUADRANT: ENDING_QUADRANT`.
 Sword is different since some moves are not available due to every absolver holding sword in their right hand.

-This is why calbot can "only" be slotted in the front left.
+This is why calbot can "only" be slotted in the front left when holding a sword.

 ```json
 {